-DR. ELEANOR OWICKI Assistant Professor, Head of History, Theory, & Literature
+DR. ELEANOR OWICKI Assistant Professor, Theatre History, Theory, and Literature

 Eleanor Owicki's research focuses on contemporary Irish and British theatre, with particular attention to the performance of identity in post-conflict Northern Ireland.
 She has published several peer-reviewed articles and book chapters on this topic and is currently working on a book project on theatre in Belfast between the Good Friday Agreement of 1998 and the collapse of the devolved Northern Irish Assembly in 2017.